Unfortunately, forums are full of well-intentioned advice, which (regrettably) is often wrong and is invariably incomplete, and therefore misleading.

 This is not a valid test for most people.
 Handmade cigars by their very nature are variable.

 Detecting a non-Cuban cigar should be easy for most Cuban Cigar smokers.
 Some smokers may be able to detect or confirm a particular cigar or brand, but very few could detect an upgraded fake (i.e. a standard production Montecristo No.4 with a forged “Compay” band posing as the 2002 Compay 95 Aniversario cigar).

 Check that the various stamps and stickers are correctly applied and appropriate to the box date.
 Note that the stickers must actually be applied - they are never placed loose in the box (common with fake cigars in South and Central America).

 Also check the general quality of packaging.
 Cuban print and finish quality can be highly variable, with misprints, poorly applied labels, misshapen boxes, and so on all quite common.
 What is not common are misprints that would require a change in the design source.
 For example, it is possible that the embossing might be misaligned, or that the logo on a dress box might be upside down.
 It is not possible that "Havana Cuba" is written in an incorrect font.

 For the standard dress box, all the appropriate stickers and stamps are on the outside of the box.

 Some Special Releases in upmarket varnished boite-nature boxes come in a plain or decorative protective cardboard outer.
 Some of the stickers and stamps are placed on this outer packaging (for example, see the Cohiba 1966 LE2011 ).

-This is the note regarding recommended storage conditions, written in four languages (Spanish, English, French, and German).
+A vitolina note with text regarding recommended storage conditions, written in four languages (Spanish, English, French, and German) should be in every box.
 There are several variations of these notices.
 Check that the internal notice used is appropriate for the box date.

 Many special releases have a unique internal notice providing pertinent details regarding the release.